melonproject-archive/documentation/chapters/fund.md

 ##### On Construction

-The FeeManager contract constructor requires the hub address, the denomination asset token contract address, an array of addresses representing fee contract addresses, an array of integers representing corresponding fee rates and an array of integers representing corresponding performance fee periods.
+The FeeManager contract constructor requires the hub address, the denomination asset token contract address, an array of addresses representing fee contract addresses, an array of integers representing corresponding fee rates, an array of integers representing corresponding performance fee periods and the address of the registry contract.

 &nbsp;